|

 Foundation to support music and arts education programming in public

+schools.
 Burnett's decision to join with Participant Media to donate all net

 proceeds from the concerts came after he saw an early screening of